ONLINE OPEN HOUSE

 Cedar Mill Creek flooding

 Cedar Mill Creek and its tributary, North Johnson Creek, drain 5,300 acres from the West Hills into Beaverton Creek in the Tualatin Hills Nature Park.
-These creeks pass through neighborhoods and parks, around businesses and under roadways, and then join together at the intersection of Walker Road and Murray Boulevard in Beaverton.
+These creeks pass through your neighborhood and parks, around businesses and under your roadways, before joining together at the intersection of Walker Road and Murray Boulevard in Beaverton.

-Over time, changes to human activities and rain patterns have altered the way water behaves on the landscape:
+Over time, human activities and rain patterns have altered the way water behaves on the landscape:

-- Streams were altered, and wetlands were drained for new human uses like early logging, farming and other development
+- Streams were altered, and wetlands were drained for uses like early logging, farming and other development

 - Homes were built in historic floodplains before regulations existed to prevent it

-- Urban growth, roadway construction and reduced green space has affected the land’s ability to absorb rainfall before it enters streams
+- Urban growth, roadway construction and reduced natural space has affected the land’s ability to absorb rainfall before it enters streams

 These changes have resulted in homes, businesses, parks and roads experiencing more flooding, especially at lower elevations.